nglm/persigraph/persigraph/persistentgraph/persigraph.md

 For each $t$ in $[0, \cdots, T-1]$, transform $\mathbf{X_t}$ into $\mathbf{X}_{t, trans}$, both in $ \in \mathbb{R}^{N \times d}$.

-From now on, we referring to the data that should have gone through this transformation step, we will write $\mathbf{X}_{t, trans}$ regardless of whether the user actually wanted a transformation (we consider that the transformation used was then the identity function).
+From now on, to refer to the data that should have gone through this transformation step, we will write $\mathbf{X}_{t, trans}$ regardless of whether the user actually wanted a transformation (we consider that the transformation used was then the identity function).

 ### Extract windows